267814/267814_ZPC_2025/content/posts/blog-post-2.md

 ---
-title: "2D graphics and cutting"
+title: "2D graphics"
 date: 2021-12-18T11:10:36+08:00
 draft: false
 language: en
 featured_image: ../assets/images/featured/featured-img-placeholder.png
-summary: Here I was supposed to create my own logo and cut it out using a plotter and then make a little plate from plexiglass on a laser cutter.
+summary: Here I was supposed to create my own logo and cut it out using a plotter.
-description: Here I was supposed to create my own logo and cut it out using a plotter and then make a little plate from plexiglass on a laser cutter.
+description: Here I was supposed to create my own logo and cut it out using a plotter.
 author: Jan Hrnek
 authorimage: /images/jan.jpg
 categories: Blog